ayushcshah/ayushcshah.github.io/_posts/2016-04-01-detect-duplicate-subtrees.markdown

 subtrees.
 A binary tree can be constructed uniquely from a given inorder and postorder traversal [reference][construct-binary-tree].
 With this theory we can represent each subtrees to a unique inorder and postorder traversal pair.
-Then create a list of inorder and preorder traversals of all subtrees and check if there exist pair that repeats in the list.
+Then create a list of inorder and postorder traversals of all subtrees and check if there exist pair that repeats in the list.

 Approach